1414213/scwin2/README.md

 "PullThreshold": 0.5,
 "IncludeSwitchInRange": false
 ```
-Sets a trigger to press a button when pulled past a threshold and release the button when released.  *Button* specifies a Button type to press and release.  *PullThreshold* is the distance the trigger needs to travel to activate the button.
-This is a value between 0 and 1 inclusively.  *IncludeSwitchInRange* will include the distance traveled to push the switch behind the trigger as part of the range of the trigger.
+Sets a trigger to press a button when pulled past a threshold and release the button when released.&emsp;*Button* specifies a Button type to press and release.&emsp;*PullThreshold* is the distance the trigger needs to travel to activate the button.&emsp;This is a value between 0 and 1 inclusively.&emsp;*IncludeSwitchInRange* will include the distance traveled to push the switch behind the trigger as part of the range of the trigger.

 ### TriggerTrigger
 ```